Top 10 Wettest Places on Earth by Annual Rainfall

 Emeishan Jinding temple at 3000m above sea level in Sichuan,, China

-Mount Emei Shan is located in Sichuan Province of China.
-It is the highest sacred mountain of Buddhism of the four most sacred mountains.
-It receives the most annual rainfall in China and 10th highest in the world at almost 8169 millimetres a year.
-Due to the mountainous topography, this region receives a high amount of rainfall.
+Mount Emei Shan is located in the Sichuan Province of China.
+It is the highest sacred mountain in Buddhism, among the four most holy mountains.
+It receives the most annual rainfall in China and the 10th highest globally at almost 8169 millimeters annually.
+Due to the mountainous topography, this region receives high rainfall.

 Leave a Reply